Street Collections

 Will tacit consent apply?

 Yes.
-Tacit consent mean that if we have not dealt with your application within the target period identified then your application will have been deemed to have been registered.
+Tacit consent means that if we have not dealt with your application within the target period identified then your application will have been deemed to have been registered.
 Please note that the processing target period (30 days) only begins on receipt of a fully completed registration form.

 Apply online